CPEP Fellowship Programs

 Program Director: James Kirby

 The goal of the program is to train fellows to assume leadership roles in academic, tertiary care and public health microbiology laboratories.
 Philosophically we believe that this education is best accomplished through hands-on instruction in microbiological methods, direct participation in the consultative and administrative activities of the microbiology laboratory and participation in activities of the infectious diseases, pharmacy and infection control/hospital epidemiology departments.
 Fellows will also rotate at Children's Hospital Boston and the Massachusetts State Laboratory to gain a comprehensive education experience that includes adult, pediatric and public health microbiology.
 Only U.S. citizens, U.S. permanent residents or Canadian citizens are eligible to apply.
-The program reviews applications each year beginning in July for positions that will begin in July of the following year.

 Children’s Hospital Los Angeles